nl-portal/nl-portal-frontend-template/README.md

 To add a development dependency, use `yarn add <package-name> --dev` from the project root.
 For
 example: `yarn add jest --dev`.

-### @nl-portal dependencies
+### @gemeente-denhaag/nl-portal-\* dependencies

-This implementation project is based on the @nl-portal/app package from the [nl-portal-libraries](https://github.com/Gemeente-DenHaag/nl-portal-libraries) mono repo.
+This implementation project is based on the @gemeente-denhaag/nl-portal-app package from the [nl-portal-libraries](https://github.com/Gemeente-DenHaag/nl-portal-libraries) mono repo.
 [nl-portal-libraries](https://github.com/Gemeente-DenHaag/nl-portal-libraries) contains the source code for the nl-portal dependencies needed to run this implementation.